 - Quahog is also the name of a very popular clam in Rhode Island.

-- The first state to abolish the death penalty for all crimes was Rhode Island in 1852.
+- Rhode Island was the first state to abolish the death penalty for all crimes in 1852.

 - The precursor to the U.S. Open was first played in Rhode Island in 1881.
 It was the National Lawn Tennis Championship.